KS: Upper KS2

 16 sessions, 3+ weeks

-This Writing Root is slightly over three weeks and is based upon The Last Wild by Piers Torday, the first instalment of an exciting trilogy.
+This planning sequence is slightly over three weeks and is based upon The Last Wild by Piers Torday.
+This is the first instalment of an exciting trilogy.
 Children will learn and revise many of the key grammar requirements of Y6 and have opportunity to apply them within short and longer written outcomes.

 This is a story about a boy named Kester.
 He is extraordinary, but he doesn't know that yet.
 All he knows, at this very moment, is this: